What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Image Source – Pixabay

-Born and raised in Berlin, Germany, Livia is a convinced feminist and passionate traveler who
+Born and raised in Berlin, Germany, Livia is a convinced feminist and passionate traveler who loves to write.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 I wanted to scream with excitement that my daughter chose to write about her ambition and aspirations over everything else first.
 To me, this was one of those parenting 'win' moments.